Meghan Markle and Kate Middleton Bring Their Kids to a Polo Match

 He sported a white onesie to the event.
 Meghan, who held him in her arms, wore a $595 loose-fitting olive green Lisa Marie Fernandez Rosetta linen caftan maxi dress and $275 gold-tone Givenchy aviator sunglasses, and her hair loose, according to Meghan's Mirror.

 Kate sported a short sleeve pink printed maxi dress, espadrille wedges and red and gold Mulberry England cross-body handbag.
 George wore a seagrass green polo shirt and camo cargo pants.
-Charlotte wore a pink printed smocked dress.
+Charlotte wore a pink printed dress.
 Louis sported a navy polo shirt and green shorts.

 See photos of the royal family: